localvoid/ivi/packages/ivi/README.md

 - Composition patterns performance (components, conditional rendering, transclusion, fragments, dynamic attributes, etc)
 - Reduce [impact of polymorphism](http://benediktmeurer.de/2018/03/23/impact-of-polymorphism-on-component-based-frameworks-like-react/)
 - Increase probability that executed code is JITed (usually depends on the application code size)

-Virtual DOM is not the best possible solution if we were trying to find a solution that focuses on performance of micro updates, but micro updates doesn't have any significant impact on performance, even 2x speedup that reduces time from 0.1ms to 0.05ms will be hardly noticeable.
-Virtual DOM trades update performance to improve performance in many other areas and because of the increased performance in other areas it is often even faster than alternative solutions in micro updates.

 ### Performance Benchmarks